hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > With these professors meet with no support.
 >
-> As proof this office is bestow'd for gain,
+> As proof this office is bestowed for gain,
 >
 > A child for once this honour did obtain.
 >
 > Bel.
-These selfish wights 'tis plain now to perceive,
+These selfish wights it is plain now to perceive,
 >
 > Entirely live by those whom they deceive;
 >